 Director, Family (Individual Across the Lifespan) Nurse Practitioner Program

-Laura started her career as a clinical nurse on the Heart Lung Transplant Unit at UPMC-Presbyterian Hospital.
+Professor Crimm started her career as a clinical nurse on the Heart Lung Transplant Unit at UPMC-Presbyterian Hospital in Pittsburgh, PA.
 After earning her MSN as a Family Nurse Practitioner in 1997, she worked in a variety of settings, including:

-Currently, Laura is working with several physician colleagues and nurse practitioners in a palliative medicine and geriatric practice — providing care in geriatric facilities in Beaver County.
+Currently, Laura is working with several physician colleagues and nurse practitioners in a palliative medicine and geriatric practice.

-She will start her DNP beginning in the fall of 2017 and maintains an active role in the advanced‑practice nursing community:
+She is a DNP student and maintains an active role in the advanced‑practice nursing community:

 |GPNG 523||Historical and Contemporary Foundations for Advanced Nursing Practice||3 Credits|